kptdev/kpt/docs/README.md

 Reconcile configuration files with the live state.

-- Apply a package
+- Apply package resources to live cluster
 - Preview changes before applying them
 - Wait until a package has been fully reconciled with the live state
-- Remove a package
+- Delete package resources from live cluster

 **Data Flow**: local configuration or stdin -> kpt live -> apiserver (Kubernetes cluster)